-Contaminant/Rule Violation Category # of Violations # of PWSs
+Contaminant/Rule Violation Category Number of Violations Number of PWSs

-1,2,3-TCP Primary MCL 321 84
+1,2,3-TCP Primary MCL 219 71

-CA TCR Monthly Total Coliform MCL 21 21
+CA TCR Monthly Total Coliform MCL 12 11

-Perchlorate Primary MCL 10 4
+Perchlorate Primary MCL 8 2

+Aluminum Secondary MCL 1 1

-Iron Secondary MCL 21 8
+Iron Secondary MCL 48 11

-Manganese Secondary MCL 39 13
+Manganese Secondary MCL 65 22

+TDS Secondary MCL 2 2

-Total 412 122 (a)
+Total 355 118 (a)

-(a) The total number of PWSs is less than the sum of the PWSs of each contaminant/rule listed, since a PWS may have violations of more than one violation category.

-1,2,3-Trichloropropane (123TCP) The State Water Board established an MCL for 123TCP of 0.005 ppt (ug/L) on December 14, 2017.
+- (a) The total number of PWSs is less than the sum of the PWSs of each contaminant/rule listed, since a PWS may have violations of more than one violation category. - 1,2,3-Trichloropropane (123TCP) The State Water Board established a MCL for 123TCP of 0.005 ppt (ug/L) on December 14, 2017.
 All CWSs and NTNCs must comply with the 123TCP drinking water standards.
 These water systems started conducting initial monitoring of their sources in the first quarter of 2018.

 123TCP is used as an industrial solvent, paint and varnish remover, and cleaning and degreasing agent.
 It is also a byproduct of the production of pesticides and other compounds and was an impurity and inactive ingredient of soil fumigant pesticides historically used in California.
 The major sources of 123TCP in drinking water include runoff/leaching of soil fumigant pesticides applied on agricultural lands and leaching from hazardous waste sites.
 Some people who drink water containing 123TCP in excess of the MCL over many years may have an increased risk of getting cancer.

-In 2021, 84 PWSs incurred 321 violations of the 123TCP MCL.
-Figure 19 summarizes the number of CWSs and NTNCs that incurred one or more MCL violations for 123TCP in 2021.
-It shows that 85% of PWSs that incurred MCL violations were NTNCs or small CWSs serving fewer than 500 connections.
+In 2022, 71 PWSs incurred 219 violations of the 123TCP MCL.
+Figure 19 summarizes the number of CWSs and NTNCs that incurred one or more MCL violations for 123TCP in 2022.
+It shows that 80% of PWSs that incurred MCL violations were NTNCs or small CWSs serving fewer than 500 connections.
+A list of PWSs with 123TCP MCL violations in 2022 is included in Appendix C.